Differences between Hemp and Marijuana

 Since March of 1998, Canada has grown industrial hemp for seed and for fibre.
 Hemp is federally regulated by Health Canada, which does allow for commercial production under a licensing system.
 Canada is currently the largest producer and exporter of hemp seed products, including hulled hemp seeds, hemp oil, and hemp protein powder.
 Seeds from the hemp plant can provide complete nutrition containing essential fatty acids, amino acids and also contains easy to digest protein.

 Both plants are grown for completely different purposes.
-Medical Cannabis crops produce female plants only, where hemp crops produce only male plants.
-Cannabis can be grown indoor and outdoor, but hemp crops are typically grown outdoors due to the size of the plants.
+Medical Cannabis crops produce female plants only, whereas hemp crops produce only male plants.
+Cannabis can be grown indoors and outdoor, but hemp crops are typically grown outdoors due to the size of the plants.

 It is also important to know the difference between hemp oil and Cannabis oil.
 Hemp oil will be high in CBD but low in THC and marijuana oil can have levels of both components present.
 The hemp oil will provide some nutritional value, where the marijuana oil can be used for therapeutic purposes.
 Understanding why and how to use Cannabis correctly will provide the most health benefit.